charles-uno/charles-uno.github.io/_drafts/2018-07-02-abolish-the-senate.md

 2/3 of the delegates at the constitutional convention of 1787 represented 1/3 of the population.
 They were able to bootstrap that into the Senate.

 Senate has always been disproportional.
 In 1790, half the population lived in 4/16 states.
+It's always elevated the interests of rural white Americans.

 In the 18th century, a disproportionate Senate wasn't that big a deal.
 Federal powers were few.
 But they have grown significantly since then.
 In particular, the federal government has taken on the role of protecting minority rights -- often at the cost of state rights.

 The Civil War and recontruction era saw an unprecedented consolidation of federal power.
 Federal powers then continued to expand through the 20th century: income tax, civil rights.

 In a sense, the Senate has allowed small states to stand boldly against their larger counterparts in defense of their own sovereignty.